-• With a touchscreen, use a pinch gesture to change the scale of the trace for large incremental changes.

-- For incremental adjustments, select the plus or minus button. - The scroll wheel on a mouse can adjust the variable gain. - Select the Reset icon () to remove variable gain adjustments.
+- With a touchscreen, use a pinch gesture to make large-scale changes of the trace. - For small adjustments, select the plus or minus button. - The scroll wheel on a mouse can adjust the variable gain. - Select the Reset icon () to remove variable gain adjustments.

-- 1. Select the H Pos button to allow adjustment of the horizontal trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the horizontal position. - Select the Reset icon () to reset the horizontal position adjustment to default.
+- 1. Select the H Pos button to allow adjustment of the horizontal trace. - Select-and-drag the trace to move it on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus button to adjust the horizontal position. - Select the Reset icon (Select the horizontal position adjustment to default.

-- 2. Select the V Pos button to allow adjustment of the vertical trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the vertical position. - Select the Reset icon () to reset the vertical position adjustment to default.
+- 2. Select the V Pos button to allow adjustment of the vertical trace. - Select-and-drag the trace to move it on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, use the plus or minus button to adjust the vertical position. - Select the Reset icon () to reset the vertical position adjustment to default.